Dennis Paustenbach

 Dennis J. Paustenbach PhD, CIH, DABT, (born Oct 29, 1952) is an American scientist, businessman, researcher, and author.
-Dennis is the senior scientist and head of the risk assessment group at TRC Companies which is an international engineering firm.
-Paustenbach’s group risk methods to characterize occupational and environmental health hazards.
-He is the founder and former president of ChemRisk, a consulting firm specializing in the use of toxicology, exposure science, epidemiology and health physics to characterize the hazards of chemicals in soil, air, water, food, sediments and consumer products.
-He was, for about 4 years, a Group Vice-President at Exponent; a publicly traded consulting firm.
+Dennis is the senior scientist and head of the risk assessment group at TRC Companies, which is an international consulting, engineering, and construction management firm.
+He is the founder and former president of ChemRisk, a consulting firm specializing in the use of toxicology, exposure science, epidemiology, and health physics to characterize the hazards of chemicals in soil, air, water, food, sediments and consumer products.
+For about 4 years, Paustenbach was a Group Vice-President at Exponent, a publicly traded consulting firm.

 Paustenbach has published approximately 320 peer-reviewed papers in scientific journals, about 55 book chapters, and has presented nearly 350 papers at various scientific conferences during his career.
 His widely read textbook on health risk assessment is in its third edition (issued June 2024).
-He has given expert testimony in many courts regarding the health hazards posed by dioxins, talc, asbestos, benzene, lead, chromium, beryllium, formaldehyde, carbon monoxide, cobalt, chlorinated solvents, kratom (and other herbals), PFAS chemicals, food additives and other chemicals.
+He has given expert testimony in many courts, often on behalf of corporations being sued, regarding the health hazards posed by dioxins, talc, asbestos, benzene, lead, chromium, beryllium, formaldehyde, carbon monoxide, cobalt, chlorinated solvents, kratom (and other herbals), PFAS chemicals, food additives, and other chemicals.

-Early life and education
+Early life, education, and work

 Paustenbach was born in Tarentum, Pennsylvania (a Pittsburgh suburb) in 1952.
 He left his hometown after first grade and moved to Akron, Ohio, where he attended St. Matthews.
 His family later moved to Strasburg, Ohio, which was in a rural setting adjacent to many Amish communities, where he graduated from high school.

 In 1974, Paustenbach graduated from the Rose Polytechnic Institute with a BS in Chemical Engineering (now Rose-Hulman Institute) where he was a Kemper Scholar.

-He joined Eli Lilly and Company as an engineer and industrial hygienist.
-After working at Eli Lilly, a pharmaceutical firm, for two years, he decided he needed an advanced degree.
-He took an educational leave and enrolled at University of Michigan to pursue an MS in Industrial Hygiene and Toxicology, which he completed in 1977.
-He returned to Eli Lilly.
-He took another educational leave 3 years later and then earned a PhD in environmental toxicology from Purdue University in 1982.
-While studying for his PhD, he founded the undergraduate/graduate programs in industrial hygiene at Purdue where he taught industrial hygiene, environmental epidemiology and industrial toxicology.
-After his PhD, he became the head of risk assessment at Stauffer Chemical in Westport, Connecticut.
+Paustenbach worked at Eli Lilly and Company, a pharmaceutical firm, as a process engineer for two years.
+Paustenbach earned a master's degree in Industrial Hygiene and Toxicology from University of Michigan in 1977.
+He then worked at Eli Lilly for another 3 years.
+Meanwhile, Paustenbach earned a master's degree in counseling psychology from Indiana State University in 1978.
+Paustenbach then earned his PhD in environmental toxicology from Purdue University in 1982.
+While studying for his PhD, he founded the undergraduate/graduate programs in industrial hygiene at Purdue where he taught industrial hygiene, environmental epidemiology, and industrial toxicology.

 Career

+After completing his PhD, Paustenbach became the head of risk assessment at Stauffer Chemical in Westport, Connecticut.
+He also worked at Syntex Pharmaceuticals.